ssg-research/FLARE/README.md

 cd baselines
 pip3 install -e .
 ```
+## Licence
+This project is licensed under Apache License Version 2.0.
+By using, reproducing or distributing to the project, you agree to the license and copyright terms therein and release your version under these terms.

 ## Acknowledgements
 We built our environments with [OpenAI's Atari Gym](https://github.com/gsurma/atari).
 We also want to thank other researchers out there for making their repository publicly available.
 Our DQN implemention is inspired from [here](https://github.com/williamd4112/RL-Adventure), Our A2C and PPO implementations are based on [here](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail).
 Our UAP implementation is based on [this](https://github.com/ferjad/Universal_Adversarial_Perturbation_pytorch) repository.